laurasimion85/lf-test/README.md

 - Make a small javascript that prefills your first name, last name and email address in the Marketo form in the script file.
 Not inline in the HTML.
 - Remove the 'dist' folder from the .gitignore file, stage & commit your changes and let your contact within LeadFabric know you're done.

+**Bonus:**
+- Add a boolean that shows/hide the H2 title and make it hidden by default
-**Mobile responsiveness is not required but is a plus.
-You can find a media-queries mixin in the 'mixins' folder.**
+- Make the design responsive (desktop-first strategy).
+You can find a media-queries mixin in the 'mixins' folder.

 **Approximate values are fine.
-Don't lose time on nitpicking fot sizes, paddings, border radii, ...**
+Don't lose time on nitpicking colors, font sizes, paddings, border radii, ... in reality these are copy-pasted from **